dhifaaans/linear_regression/README.md

 # linear_regression
 Name : Nadhifa Sofia

-NIM : 19/448721/PPA/05804

-This is my assignment of Data Preprocessing on Data Science Class.
 The assignment is about determining the linear regression of 2 features on the scraped data.
 The dataset itself was taken from  https://www.the-numbers.com/movie/budgets/all/2501.
 On this assignment, columns that are used : Production Budget and Worldwide Gross.